 Mark one of the boxes for each KTT (see note above).
-Review pages 24-25 of this Practicum Handbook for elaboration on what each level looks like.
-AT's are not expected to add comments in this section.
+Review Practicum Handbook appendix for elaboration on what each level looks like.
+ATs are not expected to add comments in this section.

-- Tally KTT evaluation from part one to indicate students' progress with LOs.
-E.g., LO 3: developing 3/4 independent 1/4. - Add general comments regarding the student's strengths and areas for improvement - Sign and share with the school coordinator to sign also.
+- Tally KTT evaluation from part one to indicate students' progress with LOs. eg LO 3: developing 3/4 Independent 1/4. - Add general comments regarding the student's strengths and areas for improvement - Sign and share with the school coordinator to sign also.